 Dog Insurance by Age

-Pet insurance costs generally increase as pets grow older.
-We gathered quotes for a crossbreed dog and found that between the dog's 1st and 7th birthdays, the premium rose 59%.
+Regardless of the exact figure, pet insurance costs generally increase as pets grow older.
 Rising premiums with age is not surprising, as many ailments are age related resulting in higher expected vet bills for older pets.

 chart showing how much pet owners will pay for dog insurance by pet age for older pets